clause-bielefeld/clause-bielefeld.github.io/research.md

 ---

 Our research focus is on building well-performing computational models which use language to perform various tasks on a human-like level.
-This includes multimodal activites like combining computer vision and language in form of spoken words or written text.
+This includes multimodal activities like combining computer vision and language in form of spoken words or written text.
 If you are interested in our research find our publications and activites listed below or feel free to contact ous for any kind of cooperation!